 As you add these natural immune-boosting foods and herbs to your diet, try to cut down on other choices that can lower your immune system, like processed foods high in sugar and fat.
 Keep your immune system healthy and happy and your body will sail through the winter months without a sniffle!

-At Texas Spinal Health, we offer a wide range of supplements that can help strengthen your immune system and help you feel your best.
+At Texas Spine & Wellness, we offer a wide range of supplements that can help strengthen your immune system and help you feel your best.
 In addition, we offer personalized nutrition testing and customized clinical nutrition.
 Our programs have helped hundreds of local residents improve their health and vitality.